 Useful Notes / Block Programming

-Block programming is not so common on commercial radio now as it was in the past.
+Block programming is not as common on commercial radio stations as it was in the past.
 Many stations now stick to a format, often one specific type of music or specific type of talk radio, which listeners can expect when tuning in to that station.
 Having different blocks of programming rather than sticking to a general format could alienate listeners who often only listen to radio for only a couple of hours a day.
 Some public radio and multicultural stations still use block programming, though even this is declining due to competition for donations.

-Compare Kids Block
+The Kids Block

 - The CW 4Kids, later Toonzai: Began in 2008, taking over from Kids WB.
 It changed its named to Toonzai in 2010 after entering a joint venture with Saban Brands.
 The Block originally carried programs from Kids WB and 4Kids TV, which ended near the end of 2008, but dropped most of the WB programming once Saban was got involved and from that point aired similar programming that 4Kids TV aired.
 Saban bought out the block in 2012, when 4Kids entertainment faced bankruptcy due to a Yu-Gi-Oh–related lawsuit, and the U.S. rights to Yu-Gi-Oh.
 Saban than replaced the block shorty after with Vortexx.

 - Vortexx: Saturday morning cartoon block that replaced CW 4 Kids in 2012.
 In addition to a few of the programs that 4Kids used to air, the block also featured a number of action related cartoons as well as WWE Saturday Morning Slam.
 It was discontinued in 2014 in favor of Litton Entertainment's One Magnificent Morning.
 The end of Vortexx marked the end of the last Saturday-morning block featuring non-educational programming aimed at kids.